Summer Sanitarium Tour

-The Summer Sanitarium Tour was a music event led by American heavy metal band Metallica.
+The Summer Sanitarium Tour was a concert tour by the American heavy metal band Metallica.
 The first edition took place during the summer of 2000, with 20 shows in the United States.
 A second edition was held during the summer of 2003, with 21 shows in North America.
 The tour was sponsored by MTV and Mars Music and promoted by SFX Concerts.

 Background

 It marks the final tour for bassist Jason Newsted, who quit the band in January 2001.
 Before the concert in Atlanta on July 7, 2000, frontman James Hetfield injured his back in a jet skiing accident and was forced to sit out three shows.
 Newsted sang most of the songs during these concerts, and the vocals and rhythm guitar were also taken by musicians from the supporting acts, such as Kid Rock and his guitarists Kenny Olson and Jason Krause, Serj Tankian and Daron Malakian of System of a Down, and Jonathan Davis of Korn.

 The tour grossed $42 million in 2000 and $48.8 million in 2003.